The District maintains over 1,300 fire hydrants spaced approximately five

-District typically replaces ten to twenty hydrants a year of which about half
+The District typically replaces ten to twenty hydrants a year of which about half

 may require the assistance of an outside contractor.
 A typical hydrant installation costs

 around $5,000.
-In certain conditions, such as major roadway repair requirements.
+In certain conditions, such as major roadway installations, the cost of a new

+hydrant can exceed $20,000 due to roadway repair requirements.
 The District is currently under contract with an outside

 firm for the painting, greasing, and inspection of our hydrants.

 This means shoveling snow in the winter and

 The Water and Fire District welcomes their newly elected

 Mark S. Sauvigne, Chairman